-Wellbeats, a content and software-as-a-service (SaaS) company that provides virtual, on-demand fitness classes, has expanded the availability of its programming to the employer market, where increasing movement and physical activity is a crucial strategy for improving overall health and influencing bottom-line financial performance.
+ST. LOUIS PARK, MN (August 7, 2018) – Wellbeats, a content and software-as-a-service (SaaS) company that provides virtual, on-demand fitness classes, is out to prove that fitness can be personal and meaningful.
+The company is at the leading edge of a push toward personalization in healthcare that emphasizes fitness that fits into people’s lives regardless of current activity level, health status, or lifestyle.
+The company announced today that it has recently expanded its sales focus to the employer market, where increasing movement and physical activity is a key strategy for improving workforce health and influencing bottom-line financial performance.

-- More than 38% of people work remotely or are not in an office where they have access to a gym or fitness center
+● More than 38 percent of people work remotely or are not in an office where they have access to a gym or fitness center.

-- While 64% of people say they would use on-demand fitness if their employer offered it, less than 1% of employers do
+● 64 percent of people say they would use on-demand fitness if their employer offered it; however, less than 1 percent of employers do.